leomenezessz/pyppium/docs/pyppium-driver.md

 ## PyppiumDriver and Browserstack

-You can connect pyppium with browserstack like this.
+You can connect pyppium with BrowserStack like this.

 ````python
 PyppiumDriver(caps, user="meiko", keys="keys", use_browserstack=True)
 ````

-Change between local appium and browserstack is easy, just changing the flag `#!python False`.
+Change between local appium and BrowserStack is easy, just changing the flag `#!python False`.

 ````python
 PyppiumDriver(caps, user="meiko", keys="keys", use_browserstack=False)
 ````

 !!!
 Warning
-    Remember browserstack have specific capabilities, you can check this in [browserstack official documentation](https://www.browserstack.com/app-automate/capabilities).
+    Remember BrowserStack have specific capabilities, you can check this in [browserstack official documentation](https://www.browserstack.com/app-automate/capabilities).

 ## Pytest Real Life Sample

-If you application have exactly the same behaviours you can run easy a test for android and ios with only one test.
+If your application has the same behaviours you can run easy a test for android and ios with only one test.

-First create you capabilities for android and ios.
+First, create your capabilities for android and ios.

 ```python